 To create position keys that are between two existing keys, just move the CTI between those keys and drag the emitter — a new key is created regardless of the stage of the Animate button.

 Note that you can click and drag position keys directly in the Stage, similar to the way that you can do this in the Graph View for other parameters.

-To change a position key from “Linear” to “Bezier”, use the interpolation control to the right of the Position XY values in the Controls View — just as you would for any other parameter.
+To change a position key from “Linear” to “Bezier”, Alt/Option click on the key in the Stage, or use the interpolation control to the right of the Position XY values in the Controls View — just as you would for any other parameter.

 Working with Data Keys

 We mentioned already that it’s possible to click and drag a data key in the Graph View, and that you can change a data key’s value using the Controls View.
 There are a few other features that make working with data keys easier: